wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-oas.md

 Response headers do not have standalone `example` or `examples` attributes, however they can have a `schema` - the Mock Response middleware will include these in the mock response if provided in the OpenAPI description.

-The schema properties may have an `example` field, in which case they will be used to build a mock response, however if there is no `example` value in the schema then default values are used to build a response as follows:
+The schema properties may have an `example` field, in which case they will be used to build a mock response.
+If there is no `example` value in the schema then default values are used to build a response as follows:
 - `string` > `string`
 - `integer` > `0`
 - `boolean` > `true`